kompa3/zabbix-agent-with-scipy/README.md

 # zabbix-agent-with-scipy
-Installed python and scipy in top of zabbix/zabbix-agent
+Installed pypy and scipy in top of zabbix/zabbix-agent